CodeChica/codechica.github.io/-/index.md

-# CodeChica

-## Lesson 1

-Objectives

-* Learn the basic syntax and structure of HTML
-  * What is HTML?
-  * Why is it important?
-  * What happens if you don't have HTML?
-* Explain how HTML, CSS, and JavaScript all work together to create a website
+[Code Chica](./) is our free program for 8th–12th grade girls to gain knowledge about HTML, CSS, and JavaScript to create their own website.

-## Lesson 2

-## Lesson 3